 Rule 3: Replace Paragraphs With Structure

+Three or more instructions written as prose should become labeled fields.
+Colons, slashes, line breaks — any consistent structure works.
+Models parse labeled input efficiently and are far less likely to drop a constraint buried mid-paragraph.
 Before (39 tokens): "Please make sure your response is in English.
 The tone should be professional but not too formal.
-Try to keep things under 200 words and make sure to include at least one concrete example to illustrate your point."
+Try to keep things under 200 words and make sure to include at least one concrete example."
+After (19 tokens): "Language: English.
+Tone: professional, not formal.
+Length: under 200 words.
+Include: one concrete example."
+Four instructions.
+Half the tokens.

 Rule 4: Compress Your Context